munichpavel/risk-ai-workshop/README.md

 ### Latest

-Add github action for automated testing, with unit, notebook-run and latex-slides-build test coverage
+Add github actions workflow for automated testing, with unit, notebook-run and latex-slides-build

+Add github actions job for continuous delivery of slide artifacts

 ### v2022.0.1